 Procedural history.
 Lender filed a motion for summary judgment that the trial court granted.
 Borrower appealed.

 Key rules.
 Indiana Code Section 26-2-9-4 bars enforcement of oral "credit agreements" unless they (l) are in writing; (2) set forth all material terms and conditions of the credit agreement; and (3) are signed by the creditor and the debtor.

 Holding.
 The Indiana Court of Appeals affirmed the summary judgment for Lender.

-I represent parties involved in disputes arising out of loans that are in default.
+Part of my practice involves representing parties in loan-related disputes.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected].
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.